mamba-org/provision-with-micromamba/README.md

 ### `cache-env-key`

 (Optional) Custom environment cache key used with 'cache-env: true'.
-The default environment cache key will invalidate the cache whenever the contents of the 'environment-file' or 'extra-specs' change, plus once per day.
+With the default environment cache key, separate caches will be created for each operating system (eg., Linux) and platform (eg., x64) and day (eg., 2022-01-31), and the cache will be invalidated whenever the contents of 'environment-file' or 'extra-specs' change.

 <!-- end generated -->